talhajamal11/talhajamal11/README.md

 ### Hi there, I'm Talha Jamal 👋

-#### I am a Quant Specialist at S&P working for a Quantitive Research Product called ClariFI
+#### I am a Financial Engineering Student at Imperial College London with 2 years of work experience as a Quantitative Specialist at S&P.

 #### &#x1f6e0; Technologies and Tools
 ![](https://img.shields.io/badge/Languages-Python-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)